akm303/MIPS_Simulator/_Submission/Documents/README.md

 ```

 NOTE: This command may take up to ~10 seconds for the application window to launch.<br>
 Please be patient.
-If it still won't run, see the Troubleshooting section for more information.
+For issues, see the Troubleshooting section of this README for more information.

 ![image info](./pictures/ProjectView_Default.png)